Kitware/VolView/docs/configuration_file.md

 segment keeps its id across config changes, so renaming or recoloring one never detaches the masks and shapes that reference it.

-Converting a pre-7.0 config: `defaultLabels`, `rectangleLabels`, `polygonLabels` and `rulerLabels` all become `segments` entries.
-A rectangle label's `fillColor` has no
-equivalent: fill color is a property of the rectangle, not of the segment.
+### Pre-7.0 `labels`

+A pre-7.0 `labels` section still loads.
+Its `defaultLabels`, `rulerLabels`, `rectangleLabels` and `polygonLabels` all describe the one registry now, so they read as `segments` entries.
+A name that appears in more than one becomes a single segment: the first record to declare it sets its appearance, reading `rulerLabels`, `rectangleLabels` and `polygonLabels` in that order and `defaultLabels` last, since it stood in only for the tools that declared no record of their own.
+A rectangle label's `fillColor` is dropped, since fill color is a property of the rectangle rather than of the segment.
+A config carrying both `segments` and `labels` has been converted already, so `segments` is read and `labels` is ignored.

+Converting a config by hand:

 ```json
 {